 Gold awarded to riders jumping all the jumps including all the bonus jumps

-There is a £15 non-returnable deposit for each rider (£16 for online entries, to cover the fees PayPal charge us, but you won’t need to provide a stamped self-addressed envelope, so it pretty much evens out), which includes £2 for paramedic cover.
-In addition each rider must raise a minimum of £30 sponsorship (or sponsor themselves for a minimum of £30) and all sponsorship monies must be paid prior to riding on the day, in cash or by cheque.
+In addition each rider must raise a minimum of £35 sponsorship (or sponsor themselves for a minimum of £35) and all sponsorship monies must be paid prior to riding on the day, in cash or by cheque.
 We cannot accept credit or debit cards on the day.Back to top

 Entries are closed when a certain number of entries have been received, not when there are no more start times left.
 The total number of riders permitted is variable year on year and depends on the anticipated state of the ground and local weather conditions.